sa1ah-ai/iot-intrusion-detection-gradient-boosting/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the CC-BY 4.0 License - see the LICENSE file for details.

 ## 📞 Contact